Emily Writes tried to rekindle some of her grandmother’s Christmas magic for her own kids. She ended up covered in vomit and beanbag stuffing.

-But how was it that in the evening – exhausted from a day of 20,000 children, a backyard full of them sleeping in tents – my nanna and her seven children cleaned it all up?
-Did it take them long?
-This sustained effort to keep magic alive for us kids?
-They were put away, I guess for the next year, and we were none the wiser.
+But how was it that in the evening, exhausted from a day of approximately 20,000 children, a backyard full of them sleeping in tents, my nanna and her seven adult children cleaned it all up?
+Did it take them long, this sustained effort to keep magic alive for us kids?
+All I know is that the balls were put away, I guess for the next year, and we were none the wiser.

 I climbed into bed that night exhausted.
 As I lay down on my pillow I picked up a lone polystyrene ball.